Raekwon: Early life

 Raekwon was born Corey Woods in Brownsville, Brooklyn, where he was raised by his mother during his early childhood.
 His father was an addict.
 Raekwon only met his father once when he was six years old.
 On that occasion, his father brought him to meet his paternal grandmother (also for the first time) and then snuck out of the apartment.
 Raekwon moved with his mother to Staten Island after his mother was robbed.
 They were living in Park Hill by the time Raekwon was adolescent.

 Raekwon attributes the name Raekwon to the Five-Percent Nation, an offshoot of the Nation of Islam, when he was a "young kid."
 He converted to Islam in 2009.

 Growing up, he witnessed his mother being hit and abused by different men, an experience which he said "affected [him] a lot."
 As a young man, his mother kicked him out of their Park Hill home when Raekwon got into an argument with her boyfriend and his mother sided with the boyfriend.
 During this time, he spiraled into a pattern of hopelessness and violent behavior.
 He became addicted to cocaine and crack cocaine until he became aware of how the crack epidemic was affecting those around him, at which point "it was an automatic stop."

 Raekwon and rap partner Ghostface Killah attended junior high school together on Staten Island.
 Raekwon attended New Dorp High School, where he befriended rappers Remedy, Method Man and Inspectah Deck.

 After being caught in a crossfire and accidentally shot four times, Raekwon began rapping in earnest.
 He later described being shot as an "important eye opener."

-Music career
+Career

 Wu-Tang Clan

 Woods first rapped as Sha Raider.
 In 1992, he joined the Wu-Tang Clan, an originally nine-member rap group drawing mainly from the Staten Island but also from the Brooklyn boroughs of New York City.
 He rapped as Raekwon The Chef, and also used the aliases Lex Diamonds, Shallah Raekwon, and Louis Rich.